 |K. 45b||1768||01||011||Symphony #55 (See K. A214)|

 So that shows you the K⁶ Köchel numbers, the date of composition and the ordinary ‘name’ of the symphony.
 As symphonies, they are all in the Dizwell genre category ’01’; they are then assigned numbers 001, 002, 003 and so on in sequence, governed by the ascending K⁶ numbering they already have, which essentially reflects their ascending date of composition.
 That is, as the Köchel number increases, so does my three digit number.
 Note that the resulting DZ number bears no relation to the ‘name’ of a piece: Symphonies ’43’ and ’55’ are not in their correct order at all, going by name: despite the late numbers in their names, they are in fact early symphonies and therefore get early Köchels.
 They thus end up with early DZ numbers too.
+(NB: be aware that the table above came from a very, very early version of my cataloguing work, so few of those numbers apply to the named works these days.
+But the principle remains the same)

 As a thematic section ends and a new one begins, the sequential number resets.
 Thus: